 do i need to bring my own equipment?

 Bring along a small (10-30L) drybag.
 We supply SUPs, paddles and leashes.
 But you are welcome to bring any equipment with you.

 If you’re slightly unsure if it will be suitable, shoot Kev a message to have a chat.

 What level of skill/experience is required?

 Basic skills and a general level of fitness is required.
 You need to be able to paddle 10km comfortably and self-rescue.
 The week is designed to develop your paddling skills & knowledge in different environments, starting on gentle flatwater, to open sea, surf and finally on some small rapids.
 If you’d like to get the most out of the SUP surf session & whitewater paddling, we suggest that you be comfortable moving your feet around the board and can execute a 360 pivot turn in both directions.
 You have plenty of time to practice!
-Our longest day of paddling is 14km (9 miles) on moving water with plenty of breaks.
+If you're in doubt, contact your local SUP school for a lesson or two.

 What are the paddling conditions like?